By Che Yang (Biran), Senior Technical Expert at Alibaba

-After years of development, AI has been applied to many scenarios, such as intelligent customer service, facial recognition, machine translation, and image search.
+After years of development, AI has been applied to many scenarios, such as intelligent customer service, machine translation, and image search.
 Machine learning and AI have a long history.
 The popularity of cloud computing and the corresponding massive increase in computing power make it possible to apply AI in the industry.

 Since 2016, the Kubernetes community has received many requests from different channels asking to run TensorFlow and other machine learning frameworks in Kubernetes clusters.
 To meet these requests, we have to solve challenges such as the management of jobs and other offline tasks, the heterogeneous devices required for machine learning, and support for NVIDIA graphics processing units (GPUs).